Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Results

-where $\mathbf{J}_{\text{uP}}(\mathbf{k},t)$, $\mathbf{J}_{\text{PP}}(\mathbf{k},t)$ and $\mathbf{\mathcal{R}}(\mathbf{k},t)$ are the Fourier transforms of the non-linear terms of the orientation field equation, namely $\mathbf{u}_{\Delta}\cdot \nabla \mathbf{P}_{\Delta}$, $w\mathbf{P}_{\Delta}\cdot \mathbf{P}_{\Delta}$ and $\mathbf{\Omega}_{\Delta} \cdot \mathbf{P}_{\Delta}$, respectively, and "$\mbox{c.c.}$" stands for the complex conjugate terms.
-Eqs.~(\ref{eq:fluxes}) are fluxes across $k$-shells in spectral space and whether a direct or inverse {\it cascade of magnitude of orientation}, depending on their sign, takes place.
-We measured them in then numerical simulations and the results, averaged in time over the statistically stationary state are plotted in Fig.~\ref{fig:fluxes}.
-Although the coarse-graining procedure reduced the range of accessible scales, a clear qualitative difference appears: while $\mathcal{F}_{\text{adv}}$ and $\mathcal{F}_{\text{self}}$ (top and middle panels) are negative at intermediate and large wavenumbers, signalling that they transfer orientation fluctuations towards small scales (i.e. they tend to disrupt coherence), the rotational spectral flux $\mathcal{F}_{\text{rot}}$ (bottom panel) is positive (and in magnitude larger than the previous two), therefore confirming our phenomenological conjecture that it is the term responsible for the upward {\it cascade} that eventually pumps energy into the large scales.
+We measured them in the numerical simulations and the results, averaged in time over the statistically stationary state are plotted in Fig.~\ref{fig:fluxes}.
+We see that, while $\mathcal{F}_{\text{adv}}$ and $\mathcal{F}_{\text{self}}$ (top and middle panels) are negative at intermediate and large wavenumbers, signalling that they transfer orientation fluctuations towards small scales (i.e. they tend to disrupt coherence), the rotational spectral flux $\mathcal{F}_{\text{rot}}$ (bottom panel) is positive (and in magnitude much larger than the previous two), therefore confirming our phenomenological conjecture that it is the term responsible for the upward {\it cascade} that eventually pumps energy into the large scales.
+We set, then, $\varepsilon = \varepsilon_f > \varepsilon_c$ in the operators $\Phi^{(\varepsilon)}_n(u,p)$ and $\Phi^{(\varepsilon)}_n(p,p)$ in (\ref{eq:sabract}).
+Eventually, we arrive at the following structure for the sought {\it SabrActive} shell model: